-The course diagram for buoy course marks shows the general orientation of the race committee signal boat ("R/C"), other marks (identified by the letters S, A, B, C, O, G, X, Y, Z and F), and the intended wind direction.
-All marks other than the race committee signal boat are inflatable buoys.
+The course diagram below shows the general orientation of the race committee signal boat ("R/C"), other marks (identified by the letters S, W, L, and F), and the intended wind direction.
 Positions are approximate and the diagram is not to scale.
+The course signal displayed by the race committee signal boat will identify the marks and their required sequence according to the table below.
+The first letter in the mark sequence is the starting mark buoy, the last letter is the finishing mark buoy, and the letters between are rounding marks.
+The required side for each mark is as shown in the diagram.